froboy/abf20/index.markdown

 <div class="homepage" markdown="1">
 <img src="{{ site.baseurl }}/assets/img/ancona.png" class="logo">

 57th Street Books will share 10% of all Book Fair proceeds with Ancona.
 These funds are then used to enhance Ancona's library collection.
 Just **mention "Ancona21" in the comment field at checkout**.
-**[Ancona staff have created a wishlist](https://www.semcoop.com/wishlist/1917) of books for their classrooms.**
 Please note, as is standard with in-person book fairs, purchases made for the virtual fair will not accrue frequent buyer credit on members' accounts.

+Additionally,**[Ancona staff have created a wishlist](https://www.semcoop.com/wishlist/1917) of books for their classrooms.**

 Get great books - check.
 Support a neighborhood business - check.
 Support Ancona readers - check!

 - [Picture Book](picture_book.markdown)